 What do I get for giving?

 From experience we have found that most donors give from the heart knowing they make a difference in an organization in which they believe in and may even benefit from.
 More often than not, they do not ask or want anything in return.
 Giving can be deeply fulfilling.
 That said, we do offer small tokens of appreciation.
-For any size gift, we offer a 2020 lapel pin.

 What about camp discounts?

 Units can earn their choice of outdoor experience if and only if their unit fulfills their Friends of Scouting goal by May 31, 2020.
 Choose from:

 - FREE 3-hour paddlecraft adventure at the Long Beach Sea Base